ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ![Order Display Format](pictures/order-display-format.png)

-The displayed line will not wrap to a second row — if it's too long, it will be trimmed.

 > [!NOTE]
 > If the configuration key is not defined at all, the system will fall back to the default behavior and display the To Party.
 > If the key exists but has no value, the result will be an empty line (displayed as a dash).